 About Us

-BalanceLab is a private audiovestibular diagnostic clinic in Kitchener–Waterloo.
+BalanceLab is an audiovestibular diagnostic clinic in Kitchener–Waterloo.
 We conduct tests which help healthcare providers find the cause of dizziness, hearing loss, disequilibrium and vertigo.
 Our goal is to improve care for dizzy patients in our community by coordinating rehabilitative, medical and diagnostic services across disciplines.
 We strive to provide education and context during your visit, and believe every individual should be empowered to become an advocate in their own care.

 The clinic grew out of the Kitchener-Waterloo Balance Centre, which opened in 2015 as a joint venture by local ENT specialists to bring specialized testing to the region.
-Anton joined as clinical audiologist in 2017 and took over ownership and operations in 2020, reorienting the practice towards a whole-person approach to dizziness.
+Anton joined as clinical audiologist in 2017 and took over operations in 2020, reorienting the practice towards a whole-person approach to dizziness.

 Approach